DavidGriffith/frotz-new/README.md

 For installation information, see the file "INSTALL".

-For information on building for DOS, see the file "DOSBUILD.txt".
+For information on building for DOS, see the file "INSTALL_DOS".

+For information on building for TOPS20, see the file "INSTALL_PDP10".

 For update history, see the file "Changelog".